vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.GraphMapping.md

 # Graph traversal mapping

+The basic principle of graph mapping is simple: where needed the value and structure fragments get assigned a mapping to the needed graph path or action.

 ## Traversal
 To relate graph information to structures and fields [GTL traversal paths](/PathToBeDetermined) need to be used.
 For queries (i.e. only the fetching of data) these need to be prefixed with the assignment operator <=.
 The topmost traversal path used in any structure should be a [rooted](/PathToBeDetermined), [absolute](/PathToBeDetermined) or [variable-based](/PathToBeDetermined) path.
 This will be the starting point of all graph traversals to come.